metno/pyaerocom/docs/intro.rst

 Usage examples
 ^^^^^^^^^^^^^^
 - Processing of data to display on `AeroVal <https://aeroval.met.no/>`_
-- Processing of data for the new AeroCom `Model Evaluation interface <https://aerocom-evaluation.met.no/>`__.
 - Processing and harmonization of observations for `Aerosol Trends interface <https://aerocom-trends.met.no/>`__.
 - pyaerocom was used for the model evaluation study by `Gliß et al., 2020 <https://acp.copernicus.org/preprints/acp-2019-1214/>`__.
 - pyaerocom was used for the trends analysis by `Mortier et al., 2020 <https://acp.copernicus.org/articles/20/13355/2020/acp-20-13355-2020-discussion.html>`__.